ulysses-camara/ulysses-senteval/README.md

 # Ulysses SentEval: evaluation of sentence embeddings in Brazilian legal domain

-Evaluation of textual embeddings for the Brazilian legal domain, similar to the [SentEval](https://github.com/facebookresearch/SentEval) package for the English language and general domain.
+Evaluation of text sentence embeddings for the Brazilian legal domain, similar to the [SentEval](https://github.com/facebookresearch/SentEval) package for the English general domain.

 ---